A few years ago, I needed to travel from the West Coast to the East Coast in a reasonably timely fashion, yet not spend a fortune to do so.

 16) Take advantage of layover stops

 Trains are notorious for not being exactly on time.
-You’ll have an idea of how much time you’ll have at any given location based on your train ticket, so I knew that I was going to have some extended time in both Chicago and Buffalo.
+Based on your train ticket, you’ll have an idea of how much time you’ll have at any given location, so I knew that I would have some extended time in Chicago and Buffalo.

 In Chicago, I just grabbed a taxi and went down to the lakefront to spend the day.
 With plenty of museums, shops, and parks down there, I could easily fill the 6 hours I needed to wait for my next train.

-In Buffalo, it meant getting to explore upper New York for a day, having some New York-style pizza, and seeing Niagara Falls.
+In Buffalo, it meant exploring upper New York for a day, having some New York-style pizza, and seeing Niagara Falls.
 It was only $11 + gas for the rental car for the day – and in some places, rental cars can be had for as little as $6 per day + fuel with the right deal.

 17) Bring movies with you

-Even if you have mobile internet or even portable satellite service, there are going to be places where you aren’t going to receive a signal.
-If you’re relying on cell or mobile service, don’t even bother – you won’t have service more than you will.
+Even if you have mobile internet or even portable satellite service, there will be places where you don’t receive a signal.
+If you’re relying on cell or mobile service, don’t even bother – you won’t have more service than you will.

-Looking at the passing countryside can be fun at times, especially when going through canyons or the mountains, but many times you’ll be traveling in a ditch where all you see is a grassy embankment.
+Looking at the passing countryside can be fun at times, especially when going through canyons or the mountains, but you’ll often travel in a ditch where all you see is a grassy embankment.

 To pass the time, bring some movies along with you.
-A laptop or iPhone works well, but any portable movie device that can store several movies will be your best friend during these long lull times.
+A laptop or iPhone works well, but any portable movie device storing several movies will be your best friend during these long lull times.

 18) Be prepared for delays

-When planning to take a long-distance route, it is important to be prepared for possible delays.
+When planning a long-distance route, preparing for possible delays is important.
 This means having a plan B in case of a delay, such as reserving a hotel room close to the train station.